 - Cool.
 Once finished, remove the cake from the oven and let cool for 10-15 minutes.
 Run a sharp knife around the edges and flip upside down to remove the cakes, then let cool completely on a cooling rack.

 - Make the glaze.
 In the meantime, make the glaze by whisking together the powdered sugar, lemon juice, lemon extract and vanilla extract in a large bowl.
 Add more lemon juice as necessary to reach your desired consistency.

 - Glaze and serve.
 Drizzle the glaze over the cooled pound cakes and let it set up before slicing to serve with a dollop of whipped cream, fresh raspberries or a scoop of ice cream.
 Enjoy!

 Frequently Asked Questions

 Many traditional pound cake recipes, including this one, do not use any chemical leaveners such as baking powder or baking soda.
-Pound cake is a dense cake to begin with.
+Pound cake is a dense cake, to begin with.
 It gets most of the rise from the air bubbles that have been trapped while the butter and sugar cream together.
-From there, the large amount of eggs in the recipe help to stabilize the trapped air as it bakes, giving pound cakes a bit of natural rise.
+From there, many eggs in the recipe help to stabilize the trapped air as it bakes, giving pound cakes a bit of natural rise.

 The first secret to moist pound cake is making sure you mix the ingredients correctly.
 You want your butter and cream cheese to be softened at room temperature so that they will cream properly with the sugar.
 Then, make sure your eggs are also at room temperature so that they will create an emulsion in the batter when added.